-The southwestern willow flycatcher (SWFL) was listed as endangered by the USFWS in February 1995 for reasons similar to those cited for the least Bell's vireo: severe habitat loss and degradation exacerbated by cowbird brood parasitism.
-Other factors (wintering habitat, more specific habitat needs, more sensitivity to disturbance) also contributed to the decline of the SWFL.
+The southwestern willow flycatcher was listed as endangered by the USFWS in February 1995 for reasons similar to those cited for the least Bell's vireo: severe habitat loss and degradation exacerbated by cowbird brood parasitism.
+Other factors such as possible loss of wintering habitat, more specific nesting habitat needs, and more sensitivity to disturbance also contributed to the decline of the sw flycatcher.